In this article:

 - People who are taking certain over-the-counter or prescription medications

 - People with certain medical conditions

 It is generally not recommended to start drinking alcohol if you are not already.

-There is limited research with health benefits specific to whiskey, and more studies are needed.
 You should be aware of both the risks and benefits associated with alcohol consumption and stay within the stipulated limit to avoid any undue complications.